 However, another individual is applying for the same job.
 4 years ago they were given a fine for drink-driving.
 This is still technically unspent and so would need to be disclosed.

-For roles that involve standard and enhanced checks, the official disclosure will reveal pretty much all convictions, even long after they become spent, even if they have no direct bearing on the role in question.
+For roles that involve standard and enhanced checks, the official disclosure will reveal all convictions after they become spent, unless they become filtered, even if they have no direct bearing on the role in question.
 For many offence categories, you might want to consider whether the offences are ‘spent’ as a helpful indication of whether they are relevant, as many spent convictions, due to length of time and nature of offence, are no longer relevant even though they still appear on the official disclosure.

 Good practice tips

 - Deal with each individual on a case-by-case basis: No two individuals have exactly the same criminal record and circumstances.
 Avoid banning specific categories of offences.